chainflip-io/chainflip-backend/state-chain/pallets/cf-auction/README.md

 for the next epoch are selected.
 Those that don't qualify at this stage are grouped and stored in `RemainingBidders` with a backup group size being calculated and stored in `BackupGroupSize`.
-The pallet maintains a sorted list of these remaining bidders which can be viewed as two groups, `ChainflipAccountState::Backup` and `ChainflipAccountState::Passive`, using the calculated `BackupGroupSize`.
+The pallet maintains a sorted list of these remaining bidders which can be viewed as two groups, `ChainflipAccountState::Backup` and `ChainflipAccountState::Passive`, using the calculated `BackupGroupSize` , `HighestPassiveNodeBid` and `LowestBackupValidatorBid` storage items.
 This list and group size are recalculated everytime the process passes through `AuctionPhase::BidsTaken`.
 Their final states are not updated until the process has completed.